mono/mono/README.md

   * libzlib - This library and the development headers are required for compression file support in the 2.0 profile.

+ 4. Mono is required to build Mono.
+Use a system package or mono-lite (explained further below)

+ 5. Now that you most likely already have an existing system Mono installation you will need to read this: http://mono-project.com/Parallel_Mono_Environments#Setting_up_a_Build_Environment

 b.
 Building the Software
 ------------------------